Captainkittyca2/TMC-Save-Editor/README.md

 ## Currently supported features:

-* modifying file names
+* File names
-* modifying message speed
+* Message speed
-* modifying brightness level
+* Brightness level
-* modifying amount of hearts
+* Amount of hearts
-* modifying health remaining
+* Health remaining
-* modifying rupees remaining
+* Rupees remaining
-* modifying current area and room
+* Current area and room
-* modifying spawn animation
+* Spawn animation
-* modifying spawn points
+* Spawn points
 * hatless or not (will cause issues)
 * Triforce or not (file select)
 * Items on A and B buttons